swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 The specifications are fully supported by this profile (and components adhering to it) except for the specific cases mentioned in the following subsections.

 <div class="notice--warning">
-The below sub-sections rely on the numbering from the original reference specification for ease of reference and comparison.
+The subsections rely on the numbering from the original reference specification for ease of reference and comparison.
 </div>

 ## 3. Overview
 ### 3.3.
 Core Concepts
 #### 3.3.1.
 Credential Formats and Credential Format Profiles
-Swiss Profile Issuance only supports IETF SD-JWT VC (see [Swiss Profile VC](todo)) <br>
+Swiss Profile Issuance only supports IETF SD-JWT VC (see [Swiss Profile VC](../swiss-profile-vc)) <br>
 Credential Format Profiles "ISO mdoc" and "W3C VCDM" are not supported. <br>

 #### 3.3.3 Issuance Flow Variations